 Island Beach and Cave Exploring

-Middle Caicos Tours: Explore the huge limestone cave system of Middle Caicos island and see the spectacular seascapes of Mudjin Harbour and Crossing Point bluffs on this unique personalized safari tour.
-If you are into caves, beaches, and a taste of the old West Indies, this journey is for you.
+Middle Caicos Tours: Explore the huge limestone cave system of Middle Caicos island and see the spectacular seascapes of Mudjin Harbour and Crossing Point bluffs on this unique PRIVATE inter-island excursion.
+If you are into caves, beaches, and a taste of the old West Indies, this journey is for you–and only you and your family or friends.

-Definitely beach time and a dip in the turquoise sea at Mudjin Harbour (which is not actually a “harbour,” just the beach, water, and you).
+Definitely beach time and a dip in the turquoise sea at Mudjin Harbour (which is not actually a “harbour,” just the beach, the water, and you).
 If conditions are right, you can cross the sandpit to Dragon Cay, a magnificent limestone formation that resembles a dragon.